infracost/docs/docs/integrations/cicd.md

 title: CI/CD integrations
 ---

-Infracost CI/CD integrations can be used to automatically add a pull request comment showing the cost estimate difference for the planned state.
-Minor cost increase/decrease changes can be ignored by setting a percentage threshold for the comment to be added - details are in each integration document.
+Infracost CI/CD integrations can be used to automatically add a pull request comment showing the diff of monthly costs between the current and planned state.
+Minor cost increase/decrease changes can be ignored by setting a percentage threshold for the comment to be added.

 Infracost can be used in any CI/CD system using [our binary](https://github.com/infracost/infracost/releases) or [Docker image](https://hub.docker.com/r/infracost/infracost).
 You might also find our [CI diff script](https://github.com/infracost/infracost/tree/master/scripts/ci/diff.sh) useful; it's used in the following integrations.

-If you run into any issues with CI/CD integrations, please follow the [troubleshooting steps](/docs/support#infracost-fails-to-run-in-cicd).

 ## GitHub Action